Deduplication Building Block Guide

 For more information, see Global Deduplication.

-- Also, we recommend you to locate the DDB locally on the MediaAgent.
+- Place the DDB locally on the MediaAgent in a folder on a different volume or partition than that of the root file system.
 The faster the disk performance the more efficient the data protection and deduplication process will be.

 - The DDB Backup process uses VSS (Windows), LVM (Unix) or thin volume (Unix) snapshots to create snapshot of the DDB.
 During this process, consider the following to improve your backup process.